Environmental Management Policy

 Performance Metrics and Data Management

 We are committed to providing our property teams with accurate, timely, and actionable performance metrics to understand how their property performs over time and compares to others in our portfolio.
 We have partnered with Schneider Electric (SE) to collect and manage our data.
-Monthly invoices for electricity, natural gas, district steam, district chilled water, domestic water, sewer, waste, and recycling are collected and stored by SE, and relevant cost and consumption data is made available in the Resource Advisor software platform for reporting purposes.
+Monthly invoices for electricity, natural gas, district steam, district chilled water, domestic water, sewer, waste, organic waste, and recycling are collected and stored by SE, and relevant cost and consumption data is made available in the Resource Advisor software platform for reporting purposes.
 All data undergoes rigorous quality assurance checks.

 Aggregation of this information enables us to track performance metrics on the property, regional and portfolio level such as: